-First-Time Students (freshmen and transfers): After the student pays the enrollment deposit, a schedule is prepared, entered, and sent based on an evaluation of documentation provided, e.g., transcripts, AP scores.
+First-Time Students (freshmen and transfers): A preliminary, working schedule will be generated during summer Cavalier Connect events as part of training in the use of the Montreat Access Portal (MAP).
+An official schedule will be finalized through the Office of the Registrar based on an evaluation of available documentation provided, e.g., transcripts, AP scores.
 Changes to the schedule can be made during the Drop/Add period.